Boris Rebetez, Photo Collages

 Visual identity for Tarabya Cultural Academy, İstanbul.

 The Tarabya Cultural Academy in Turkey is an artist residency programme initiated by the Federal Government of Germany.
 Tarabya itself is a magical place located on the shoreline of the Bosphorus strait near Istanbul.
 In an attempt to capture and communicate the atmosphere of its location, the website opens with randomised configured imagery of Tarabya that melts away with the loading of the site’s opening page.
 Furthermore, subtle animations and transitions on each page reflect the color shades of the Bosphorus as it changes, allowing the website to subtly shift its appearance from visit to visit.
-Fluidity and user-specific navigations are at the center of this website’s design.
-This is achieved through expanding menus as well as headers that are either visible or hidden, depending on the user’s device.

 The visual identity and its manual includes a wide range of templates allowing in-house teams and local Turkish graphic designers to design communications with a high degree of flexibility.
-The consultancy is still ongoing.

 Kulturakademie Tarabya Buch